microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 # Open Questions

 1) ProgressRing derives from Control but ProgressBar derives from RangeBase.
 RangeBase "represents an element that has a value within a specific range".
 Is there value to changing ProgressRing's base class?
 And if there is value, is it possible to do so at this time? (question modified from [here](https://github.com/microsoft/microsoft-ui-xaml-specs/pull/36#discussion_r305069598))

-3) Adding IsIndeterminate would result in closer functional parity between ProgressRing and ProgressBar - should these controls be combined into one, with two views? (question modified from [here](https://github.com/microsoft/microsoft-ui-xaml-specs/pull/36#discussion_r305118085)

-The Value property for ProgressBar is a number out of 100 (i.e. it can hold integers from 0 to 100, inclusive).
-Should the Value property for ProgressRing also be out of 100, or be out of 360 to reflect the circular shape?